swarupOGM/mapbox_route_estimation/README.md

 # pypi-packages
 Python util functions

-`pip3 install coolmaproute_path` to install packages
+`pip3 install coolmaproutepath` to install packages

 ## What is it